SalamaSoft/REST-framework/README.md

 ------------------------------------------------------------------------------
 *

-* 1st version of this framework was made in March 2012, and it is stable currently.
+* 1st version of this framework was made in March 2012, and it is stable currently.<br>
-It has been used in more than 10 projects, so you can safely use it in your projects.
+It has been used in more than 10 projects, so you can safely use it in your projects.<br>

-* In fact it includes 2 style of web service.
+* In fact it includes 2 style of web service. <br>
   --- One is called "SalamaInvokeService", its input and output are xml(defined format).
-It's the traditinal way(keep login status in session and cookie, and use filter to intercept unauthorized url)
+It's the traditinal way(keep login status in session and cookie, and use filter to intercept unauthorized url)<br>
-      It's been left behind, and I almost don't use it currently.
+      It's been left behind, and I almost don't use it currently.<br>
   --- One is called "SalamaCloudDataService", it is standard RESTful web service.
-It's simpler and better support the ajax style front-end.
+It's simpler and better support the ajax style front-end.<br>

-* JSON source is copied to here for compiling, and maybe has been modified for some bugs(whatever, I can not remember whether it has been modified or not)
+* JSON source is copied to here for compiling, and maybe has been modified for some bugs(whatever, I can not remember whether it has been modified or not)<br>